I've never been to CAPS. How do I access services?

 |Psychiatric Med Check Appointments (including first med check)||$50.00||$50.00||$50.00|

-The only health insurance plans accepted for CAPS visits are: Arizona Board of Regents Student Health insurance plan administered by Aetna, and most Blue Cross/Blue Shield insurance plans.
+The only health insurance plans accepted by CAPS visits are: Arizona Board of Regents Student Health Insurance Plan administered by Aetna, and most Blue Cross/Blue Shield insurance plans in addtion to the Campus Care plan.
 At their discretion, students are free to attain receipts for their visits to CAPS and submit them to their personal health insurance plan for reimbursement.

 CAPS offers both morning and afternoon Triage walk-in hours, daily, Monday - Friday.
 Students are seen on a first-come, first-served basis.
 Triage hours are: